Sourland Mountain Preserve

-Elevation: +255/252 ft
+Elevation: +255/ -252 ft

 Total: 74 riders

 Mountain Biking Sourland Mountain Preserve

-#112 of 129 mountain bike trails in New Jersey
+#25 of 112 mountain bike trails in New Jersey

 NOTE: It has been said by many professional and expert riders that this is the most difficult trail to ride in NJ.
 Basically, if you can survive on this trail then you can survive on any trail in NJ.

 Access to this park is gained by East Mountain Road in Hillsborough.

 First added by harowerx7 on Nov 1, 2005.
 Last updated Apr 8, 2021. → add an update

 - Drinking water: no